ADVERTISEMENT

 Photo: Courtesy of Victoria Montalti.

-However, to get more creative, I took inspiration from photos of scarves wrapped around purse handles, and tried a DIY approach.
-After folding my square scarf diagonally, I continued folding it until it became closer to a thick band rather than a triangle.
-(I won’t lie and say that it looked perfectly neat, but it wound up getting the job done!)
-I tied one point around one end of my bag’s shoulder strap and began wrapping it all the way along the strap until I got to the other end and tied that, too.
-I think it looked pretty stylish, and definitely recommend trying it out on your own top-handle bags, woven basket bags, and beach totes to switch up your style in an instant.
+To get more creative, I took inspiration from photos of scarves wrapped around purse handles, and tried a DIY approach.
+After folding my square scarf diagonally, I continued folding it until it resembled a thick band rather than a triangle.
+(I won’t lie and say that it looked perfectly neat, but it got the job done!)
+I tied a point around one end of my bag’s shoulder strap and began wrapping it all the way along the strap until I got to the other end and tied the corresponding point, too.
+It looked pretty stylish, and I definitely recommend trying it out on your own top-handle bags, woven basket bags, and beach totes to switch up your style in an instant.

 AdvertisementADVERTISEMENT